andjohae/kandidrone/README.md

 6. Y-coordinate of the start position for the search area (in meters).

 **Note:** The coordinate system is defined with positive x-axis in the drones forward direction and positive y-axis to its right (as seen from the top of the drone).

+The drone can perform an emergency landing if necessary.
+Simply terminate the process in the terminal and the drone will immediately land.
+Hopefully.